 In this article, we will cover each possible cause of dead frets in great detail… So let’s get started!

-1. What is Dead Frets?
+1. What are Dead Frets?

 I consider anything that affects your resonance on a single fret, as a dead fret.

 Dead frets are single positions on the fretboard that do not resonate properly.
 If you can all the frets on a string being problematic then I would NOT describe this problem as a dead fret.
 As the solution will be different!

 When going to fix dead frets you need to be aware that where you do not get the tone or there is buzzing, it means that the next fret higher is the one that is the problem!

 For example, if you play a note on the 12th fret then it’s the 13th fret which you need to correct.